Nylia-in-C/2023-01_Team8/README.md

 Each lecture is represented by a coloured block; matching colours denote lectures of the same course.
 &nbsp;
 To view a different week, click on the left and right arrow navigation buttons above the schedule.

 &nbsp;
-Note: The Full-Stack Development program has its own <!INSERT TO FINISH THIS POINT ONCE FS IMPLEMENTED>
-&nbsp;
 ### 3.2.1.
 Cohort Schedule
 After at least one classroom schedule has been created, the user can filter by cohorts to receive a cohort-specific schedule.
 This schedule can be navigated left and right the same way as the classroom schedule.

 &nbsp;
 ### 3.2.3.
 Options
 The *Options* tab provides the ability to add/delete rooms and courses.

 &nbsp;
 #### 3.2.3.1 Room Options
 Rooms can be added or deleted here.